 The KIND Foundation is a 501(c)(3) not-for-profit organization.

 Empatico is a multi-year $20 million initiative to connect students around the globe.
 It’s a free online learning tool that aims to broaden kids’ world views through meaningful interactions with peers.
 By the end of 2020, Empatico endeavors to reach more than one million students in 25 countries and eventually make it possible for kids everywhere to connect with one another.
 Leading technologists, passionate teachers and global education experts collaborated to develop the beta version, which is now available.
 Teachers of 7-11-year-old students are invited to test the tool, share feedback, and help optimize it for their classroom needs.
 Learn more at Empatico.org.

 KIND Schools Challenge

-Together with Making Caring Common, a project of the Harvard Graduate School of Education, we re-launched the KIND Schools Challenge.
-The Challenge aims to empower middle- and high-school students to build kinder, more inclusive communities.
-By providing funding and mentorship, the Challenge gives enterprising students a hands-on opportunity for enterprising students to directly impact the way their peers treat one another – inside and outside of school.
-To learn more about this year's program, visit here.
+In partnership with Making Caring Common, a project of the Harvard Graduate School of Education, we have hosted two KIND Schools Challenges, a program designed to empower middle- and high-school students to build kinder, more inclusive communities.
+By providing funding and mentorship, the Challenge gives enterprising students a hands-on opportunity to directly impact the way their peers treat one another – inside and outside of school.
+To learn more about the 2018 program, visit here.